 Beautifully fragrant, incredibly delicious, responsibly produced, and organically grown in Southern California.
 There are so many reasons to serve these delicious Bananas!

 Image and content contributed by Karen Beverlin, Vice President of Specialty Sales at The Produce Hunter.
-Follow her as she finds the best of the Santa Monica Farmers Market every week with on Instagram.
+Follow her as she finds the best of the Santa Monica Farmers Market on Instagram.

 The Produce Hunter curates the Farmers’ Markets, and works with small, local family farmers committed to sustainable agriculture,responsible production, and propagation and promotion of fruit and vegetables with exceptional flavor.